 Many of the world’s most successful businesses have worked when the right people come together – often by chance.
 Facebook, AirBnB and Instagram all started by accident and have rapidly flourished into household names.

 This is one of the ways in which Falmouth Launchpad builds its successful graduate start-ups – by putting the right people into the right teams.

-Lemon Punch is a gaming start-up owned by Johanne Bergill, Ross Everson, James Hellman and Georgia Higgins.
-They’d all studied at Falmouth University’s games academy, but would never have started a business together had they not applied for the Launchpad programme.
+Polargryph is a gaming start-up owned by Johanne Bergill, Ross Everson, James Hellman, Oscar Værnø and Georgia Higgins.
+They’d all studied at Falmouth University’s Games Academy, but would never have started a business together had they not applied for the Launchpad programme.